python/cpython/Doc/library/statistics.rst

 This module provides functions for calculating mathematical statistics of numeric (:class:`~numbers.Real`-valued) data.

-The module is not intended to be a competitor to such third-party libraries as `NumPy <https://numpy.org>`_, `SciPy <https://www.scipy.org/>`_, or proprietary full-featured statistics packages aimed at professional statisticians such as Minitab, SAS and Matlab.
+The module is not intended to be a competitor to third-party libraries such as `NumPy <https://numpy.org>`_, `SciPy <https://www.scipy.org/>`_, or proprietary full-featured statistics packages aimed at professional statisticians such as Minitab, SAS and Matlab.
 It is aimed at the level of graphing and scientific calculators.

-Unless explicitly noted otherwise, these functions support :class:`int`, :class:`float`, :class:`~decimal.Decimal` and :class:`~fractions.Fraction`.
+Unless explicitly noted, these functions support :class:`int`, :class:`float`, :class:`~decimal.Decimal` and :class:`~fractions.Fraction`.
 Behaviour with other types (whether in the numeric tower or not) is currently unsupported.
 Collections with a mix of types are also undefined